 Hydraulic fracturing is an important and common practice that is used to stimulate production of hydrocarbons from tight formations.
 The process involves the injection of water, sand and chemicals under pressure into formations to fracture the surrounding rock and stimulate production.
 The process is typically regulated by state oil and gas commissions.
 However, the EPA has asserted federal regulatory authority over hydraulic fracturing.
-At the same time, the EPA has commenced a study of the potential environmental impacts of hydraulic fracturing activities, with a progress report released in late 2012 and a final draft report expected to be released for public comment and peer review in late 2015.
+At the same time, the EPA has commenced a study of the potential environmental impacts of hydraulic fracturing activities, with a progress report released in late 2012.
+On June 5, 2015, the EPA released a draft of the report associated with the study.
+EPA's draft report indicated that while there are potential vulnerabilities in the water lifecycle that could impact drinking water, hydraulic fracturing activities have not led to widespread systemic impacts to drinking water resources.
+The EPA accepted comments on the draft report and expects to release a final peer reviewed report in 2016.

 On August 16, 2012 the EPA published final rules that extend New Source Performance Standards (NSPS) and National Emission Standards for Hazardous Air Pollutants (NESHAPs) to certain exploration and production operations.
 The final rule requires the use of reduced emission completions or "green completions" on all hydraulically-fractured gas wells constructed or refractured after January 1, 2015.
 In response to some requests for reconsideration and challenges, EPA has amended the rule to extend compliance dates for certain storage vessels, and may issue additional revised rules in response to additional such requests in the future.
-Further, on May 24, 2013, the federal Bureau of Land Management published a supplemental notice of proposed rulemaking governing hydraulic fracturing on federal and Indian lands that replaces a prior draft of proposed rulemaking issued by the agency in May 2012.
+Further, on May 24, 2013, the BLM published a supplemental notice of proposed rulemaking governing hydraulic fracturing on federal and Indian lands that replaces a prior draft of proposed rulemaking issued by the agency in May 2012.
 The revised proposed rule would continue to require public disclosure of chemicals used in hydraulic fracturing on federal and Indian lands, confirmation that wells used in fracturing operations meet appropriate construction standards, and development of appropriate plans for managing flowback water that returns to the surface.
-The BLM is expected to release a final rule applicable to hydraulic fracturing operations on federal and tribal lands in 2015.
-Although these new requirements will increase operating and capital expenditures and it is possible that the EPA will adopt further regulation that could further increase operating and capital expenditures, it is not currently expected that such existing and new regulations will have a material adverse impact on operations or financial results.
+On March 20, 2015, the BLM released a final rule applicable to hydraulic fracturing operations on federal and tribal lands.
+Several states, trade groups and companies have challenged the legality of the BLM rule in federal court.
+On September 30, 2015, the U.S. District Court for the District of Wyoming issued a preliminary injunction, blocking BLM from enforcing the new rules nationwide.
+On December 10, 2015, the U.S. Department of Interior appealed that injunction to the Tenth Circuit Court of Appeals.
+Although these new requirements will increase operating and capital expenditures and it is possible that the EPA will adopt further regulation that could further increase operating and capital expenditures, it is not currently expected that such existing and new regulations will have a material adverse impact on operations or finan